lucas-curtin/nnpdf/README.md

 This repository implements **T3Net**, a compact neural-network framework for non-singlet PDF inference and minimal BSM sensitivity studies.
 It builds on:
 - The NNPDF approach to unbiased PDF determination via neural networks and Monte Carlo replicas [1][2]
-- The SimuNET methodology for embedding theory parameters into PDF fits [3]
+- The SIMUnet methodology for embedding theory parameters into PDF fits [3]
 - Bayesian Gaussian-process priors for PDFs [4].
 This is the core inspiration for this analysis, and should be consulted in detail to understand the origin of the methodology.

+It's also important to note that this work has been forked from NNPDF, so the user can actually see the available common data and run tutorial scripts as they are updated.
+If there is any confusion about what work is unique to this study, it is ENTIRELY contained in T3_beta.py, and the original repo lives at: https://github.com/NNPDF/

 **T3Net** replaces the GP prior from [4] with a small feed-forward network and focuses on the non-singlet combination
 T3(x) = u⁺(x) − d⁺(x),